rom-melnyk/color-lite/README.md

 ## Tips and tricks

 * The **HSL** model is more human-friendly as the **RGB.**
-* It speaks same language human beings do, for instance, it says _'make the color darker,'_ or _make it more blue-ish._
+* It speaks same language human beings do, for instance, it says _"make the color darker",_ or _"make it more blue-ish"._
    This is done via the `.tune()` method:
 ```javascript
 const color = new Color('#af8c63');